richarddmorey/pcurveAppTest/README.md

 There are a few things I haven't done, but could, including:

 * Enable changing the LEV test calibration probability (what the authors call "power")
-* Enable changing the "half p curve" significance criterion
+* Enable changing the "half P-curve" significance criterion

-These would not take very long, but given the poor properties of both the LEV test and the half p curve, I don't see any reason to do it besides demonstration.
+These would not take very long, but given the poor properties of both the LEV test and the half P-curve, I don't see any reason to do it besides demonstration.

 ### R code